rocketcode-dev/content/content/published/test-commands/test-commands.md

-# Cheat notes: test commands
+# Cheat notes: Test Commands

 This is a list of test commands to use for shell scripts